thaliaarchi/ws-challenges/README.md

-# Project Euler in Whitespace
+# Coding Challenges in Whitespace

-Solutions for Project Euler in Whitespace.
+Solutions for Project Euler and Advent of Code in Whitespace.

+## Project Euler

 - [Problem 1: Multiples of 3 or 5](euler/1.wsf)
 - [Problem 2: Even Fibonacci numbers](euler/2.wsf)